singhamitesh/gym_web/README.md

 - firstly you have to download the project zip file
 - you should be having python in your pc.
 - then extract the file and open it with editor/code runner (like - vs code)
-- run the project and test it's response.
+- run the realtimevideo .py file to start project and test it's response.

 ........................................................................................................................................................................................................